Demywil/azure-docs/articles/active-directory/hybrid/how-to-connect-staged-rollout.md

 1. Sign in to Azure AD Connect Server.

-2. Go to the *%programfiles%\\Microsoft Azure Active Directory Connect* folder.
+2. Run PowerShell as an administrator.
+In PowerShell, go to the *%programfiles%\\Microsoft Azure Active Directory Connect* folder.

-3. Import the *seamless SSO* PowerShell module by running the following command:
+3. Import the *seamless SSO* PowerShell module by running the following command in PowerShell:

    `Import-Module .\AzureADSSO.psd1`

-4. Run PowerShell as an administrator.
-In PowerShell, call `New-AzureADSSOAuthenticationContext`.
+4. In PowerShell, call `New-AzureADSSOAuthenticationContext`.
 This command opens a pane where you can enter your tenant's global administrator credentials.

 5. Call `Get-AzureADSSOStatus | ConvertFrom-Json`.
 This command displays a list of Active Directory forests (see the "Domains" list) on which this feature has been enabled.
 By default, it is set to false at the tenant level.